Can You Recover Compensation If You Were the Victim of a Crime in Ohio?

 The insurer or court will not consider whether you actually did or did not notice the hazard.
 They are not concerned with whether it was open and obvious to you personally.
 Instead, they are determining whether it was open and obvious to the reasonable, prudent person.

 The property owner’s insurance policy may have premises liability coverage.
 If you were injured in someone’s residence or on their property, then their homeowners or renter’s insurance policy may cover your injuries.
 Landlords who own apartment buildings and complexes likely have insurance.
-Also, if you were injured on the property of a business, it most likely has an insurance policy that covers visitors’ bodily injuries.
+Also, if you were injured on a business’s property, it most likely has an insurance policy covering visitors’ bodily injuries.

 When the at-fault property owner has insurance, our attorneys will push for you to receive a fair settlement for your injuries.
 It should include compensation for your: